binaryphile/binaryphile.github.io/_posts/2020-01-12-determining-the-location-of-your-script-in-bash.md

 to cd since that resolves symlinks on the path, but as I said, it can't hurt.
 When you run the bash builtin pwd, it outputs the full path of the current directory, which is what we're looking for.

-I'm also binning cd's output to **/dev/null** since setting **CDPATH** can make it generate output to stdout which we don't want.
-Normally that's not an issue but I've seen it happen.
-Can't be too safe here.

 Note that for pwd, we could also have echoed the special **PWD** variable.
 It doesn't matter, pwd is just shorter to write.